japila-books/spark-sql-internals/docs/spark-sql-ExperimentalMethods.md

 extraStrategies: Seq[Strategy]
 ----

-Used when `SessionState` is requested for the link:spark-sql-SessionState.adoc#planner[SparkPlanner]
+Used when `SessionState` is requested for the link:SessionState.md#planner[SparkPlanner]
 |===

 `ExperimentalMethods` is available as the <<SparkSession.md#experimental, experimental>> property of a `SparkSession`.